Have you ever wondered where to start with your digital marketing?

 Not all customers will join your marketing funnel from the top and people will enter at different stages, going both up and down the funnel but if you only invest at the top and keep spending money trying to make people aware of your product but not investing at the bottom, you will be missing opportunities.
 Equally, if you invest heavily in a tight email marketing list but never invest to grow that list from the top, again you are missing out on opportunities.

 Marketing involves a whole variety of work, don’t just concentrate on the KPI’s but set goals throughout the funnel and winning on micro-goals can help you win at your overall business goals.

 Don’t focus all of your efforts onto one element as it takes lots of different elements to build a complete digital marketing strategy to succeed online.

-If you’re a small business and need any help using or understanding any of the tools mentioned in this article get in touch with Amanda White Digital, A digital marketing specialist working in Cornwall helping small business to succeed online.
+If you’re a small business and need any help using or understanding any of the tools mentioned in this article get in touch with Amanda White Digital, A digital marketing SEO specialist working in Cornwall helping small business to succeed online.